Professor David Bolt

 I am founding Editor-in-Chief of the Journal of Literary & Cultural Disability Studies (Liverpool University Press), a quarterly, online and print publication that is part of the Project MUSE collection and is Scopus indexed.

-I am editor of the book series Autocritical Disability Studies (Routledge), I am also editor with my New York colleagues Elizabeth J. Donaldson and Julia Miele Rodas, of the book series Literary Disability Studies (Palgrave Macmillan/Springer), general editor with my GWU colleague Robert McRuer of A Cultural History of Disability (Bloomsbury), and have places on various editorial boards.
+I am editor of the book series Autocritical Disability Studies (Routledge), I am also editor with my US colleagues Elizabeth J. Donaldson and Julia Miele Rodas, of the book series Literary Disability Studies (Palgrave Macmillan/Springer), general editor with my GWU colleague Robert McRuer of A Cultural History of Disability (Bloomsbury), and have places on various editorial boards.

 I have organized and co-organized events at Hope, University of Lancaster, Manchester Metropolitan University, and the University of Staffordshire.
 I am founder of the International Network of Literary & Cultural Disability Scholars and was the first Honorary Research Fellow in the Centre for Disability Research at the University of Lancaster.